 For certain breeds, this service also involves the examination and certification of breeding dogs to verify their eyes are in good condition.

 Eye examinations require specific equipment, such as an ophthalmoscope (a magnifying light to look into the eye).
-Dr Raj or one of our veterinarians may also use a special dye called fluorescein (it glows a green/yellow colour under a UV light) to identify damage to the cornea (the clear layer at the front of the eye).
+Our veterinarians may also use a special dye called fluorescein that glows a green/yellow colour under a UV light to help identify damage to the cornea (the clear layer at the front of the eye).
 Many eye conditions can be treated medically, however, specific conditions may require surgery.

 Our practice is fully equipped to offer the following eye surgeries:

-- Enucleation (removal) of the eye for severe glaucoma or cancer cases
+- Enucleation (removal) of the eye for severe trauma, glaucoma or cancer cases

 - Entropion surgery to prevent ocular damage from inward pointing eye lashes/eyelids